SuperM7-com/arkos-docs/docs/advanced-guide/request-query-parameters.md

       },
       {
         description: {
-          // Let's our Product model have description field which is String
+          // Let's say our Product model have description
+          // field which is String search=wireless will
-          // search=wireless will search the text in all string fields but id fields.
+          // search the text in all string fields but
+          // id fields.
           contains: "wireless",
           mode: "insensitive",
         },